 - hair loss

-Radiation therapy may have similar side effects.
-Radiation may also cause changes in the skin, including:
+Radiation may also cause changes in the skin, like:

 The outlook for patients with mediastinal tumors depends on the location of the tumor.
 The long-term outlook also depends on if the tumor is primary or secondary.

 Talk to your doctor to get more accurate information about your prognosis, and to tailor your treatment to your type of mediastinal tumor.